neburpoots/shootsoft/README.md

 ## Technical Functional and Graphical Design for the Proof of concept

 To further explain the technical functional and graphical design of the proof of concept, we have created a document called `Technical, Functional and Graphical Design for POC.pdf`.
 This document contains a description of the proof of concept, the technical functional and graphical design of the proof of concept and a description of the user interface.
+The document can be found in the git repository.

 ## License